Paresh8890-Jaisinghani/Reaction_Time_Game/Reaction_fronted/README.md

-3.I am running my backend server on http://localhost:3000/api/scores 4.Create a login form which will take users phone number as a unique id to match the same users for the main website 5.fetch the final score and add phonenumber field to body and send it to mongoose connection string from main.js file
+3.I am running my backend server on http://localhost:3000/api/scores 4.Create a login form which will take users phone number as a unique id to match the same users for the main website 5.fetch the final score and add phonenumber field to body and send it to mongoose connection string from main.js file 6.Trying to save score of user whose phone number is already present in the database 7.